Authored by the expert who managed and guided the team behind the Japan Property Pack

 What's the 3 to 5 year outlook for housing in Osaka in 2026?

-The single biggest uncertainty that could alter the 3 to 5 year outlook for Osaka is the trajectory of Bank of Japan interest rates, since a faster-than-expected rise in borrowing costs could compress buyer affordability and dampen price growth across the market.
+The single biggest uncertainty that could change Osaka's 3 to 5 year outlook is the pace and magnitude of Bank of Japan rate hikes, because if rates rise significantly faster than wages (some analysts see a potential terminal rate of 1.25 to 1.5%), it would squeeze buyer affordability and slow price growth across the entire market.

 Are demographics or other trends pushing prices up in Osaka in 2026?